dechamps/FlexASIO/src/README.md

 easier to simply set the `VCPKG_DIR` environment variable to your vcpkg directory.

-You will also need to provide the [ASIO SDK][].
-Download the SDK and put the ASIOSDK2.3.2 folder inside the FlexASIO `src` folder.
+The FlexASIO CMake build system will download the [ASIO SDK][] for you automatically at configure time.

 ## Packaging